 1. The personnel file shall be considered the official record of an employee's service.
 Employees shall be provided a copy of all material in their personnel file, upon request.
 The personnel file shall not include records of counseling sessions, verbal reprimands, and administrative investigation reports except those in support of discipline at the level of a written reprimand or higher.
-The employer shall give the employee a copy of discipline-related documents or evaluations that will be placed into his or her personnel file.
+The employer shall give the employee a copy of discipline-related documents or evaluations that will be placed intotheir personnel file.
 The employee has a right to attach statements in rebuttal or explanation to those documents.

-- 2. Employee personnel files will be maintained as confidential records to the full extent allowed by law.
-Access to the employee's personnel file will be limited to the employee, his/her representative with written authorization, officials of the County and Sheriff's Office, and other persons or agencies as may be allowed under state law. - 3.
-The employer shall disclose information in personnel files in accordance with state law.
-Prior to disclosing personnel file documents (other than employment verification information) the Employer will give the affected bargaining unit member notification of the request.
-If the Employer believes that the document(s) is subject to disclosure, it will notify the employee.
-The affected bargaining unit member shall have ten (10) working days to provide the Employer any reason for not releasing the requested document(s) and/or to give the employee an opportunity to prevent the release at the expense of the Association or the employee prior to releasing the requested documents.
-The employee may waive the notice requirement. - 4.
-Only one official personnel file shall be maintained on a bargaining unit member, though a copy of the file may be maintained at the Sheriff's Office.
+2. Employee personnel files will be maintained as confidential records to the full extent allowed by law.
+Access to the employee's personnel file will be limited to the employee, their representative with written authorization, officials of the County and Sheriff's Office, and other persons or agencies as may be allowed under state law.

+3. The employer shall disclose information in personnel files in accordance with applicable law.
+The Employer will comply with RCW 42.56.250(12) regarding release of information in an employee's personnel file.

+4. Only one official personnel file shall be maintained on a bargaining unit member, though a copy of the file may be maintained at the Sheriff's Office.
 No secret personnel file will be kept on any bargaining unit member.
 This does not preclude a supervisor from maintaining notes on a bargaining unit member's job performance or a supervisory working file.
 For purposes of this section a "supervisory working file" consists of material relevant to the preparation of the employee's performance evaluation and/or documentation of oral counseling sessions, commendations, training records, or other records related to an employee's performance.
-Supervisors will maintain the file with documents from the previous year plus the current evaluation year.
-Employees may submit a written request for removal of reprimand records two (2) years from the date of their issuance, if no further incidents or discipline occur. - 5.
-Nothing herein shall be construed as limiting any rights the Association has under the law to access to records.
+Written reprimands will not be considered "active" for the purpose of progressive discipline after two (2) years from the date of their issuance, if no further incidents or discipline occur.

+5. Nothing herein shall be construed as limiting any rights the Association has under the law to access to records.